demetreades/assignment3js-shopping-cart/README.md

 ### Attribute functions

-- You can list, rename and set new attributes in `./src/attributes/main.js` Basic attribute objects are created here to be passed as arguments for creating a tshirt.
+- You can list, rename and set new attributes at `./src/attributes/main.js` Basic attribute objects are created here to be passed as arguments for creating a tshirt.